AdobeDocs/experience-manager-65.nl-NL/help/sites-administering/creative-cloud.md

 >[!CAUTION]
 >
 >De functie Mappen delen AEM naar Creative Cloud is vervangen.
-Klanten wordt sterk aangeraden om nieuwere mogelijkheden te gebruiken, zoals [Adobe-itemkoppeling](https://helpx.adobe.com/enterprise/using/adobe-asset-link.html) of [Bureaubladapp AEM](https://helpx.adobe.com/experience-manager/desktop-app/aem-desktop-app.html).
+Klanten wordt aangeraden nieuwere mogelijkheden te gebruiken, zoals [Adobe-itemkoppeling](https://helpx.adobe.com/enterprise/using/adobe-asset-link.html) of [Bureaubladapp AEM](https://experienceleague.adobe.com/docs/experience-manager-desktop-app/using/using.html?lang=en).
 Meer informatie in [Aanbevolen werkwijzen voor AEM en Creative Cloud-integratie](/help/assets/aem-cc-integration-best-practices.md).

 <!-- TBD: This article is removed from TOC and is not published.
 The functionality does not exist.